florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 However it is also becoming increasingly interesting for researchers and developers in non-web contexts.
 Some examples are avionics for Wasm's safe and deterministic execution @wasm-in-avionics, distributed computing for its portability and migratability @wasm-for-edge-computing or embedded  systems for its portability and safety @potential-of-wasm-for-embedded.

-// When was WASM made?
+// TODO When was WASM made?
-// #todo[source for 1.0 and date]
-// - made for the web with 1.0 release in 2019
-// - no assumptions about execution enviroment are made
-//     - There are APIs for the web specifically (Javascript Embedding, Web Embedding)

 What is special about Wasm is that it is a _virtual_ ISA @spec.
 There is no agreed-upon definition for a virtual ISA, however the term _virtual_ can be assumed to refer to an ISA that is running in a virtualized environment on a higher level in a multilevel computer#footnote[There are a couple toy projects which have tried to execute Wasm directly.
 One example is the discontinued `wasmachine` project, which tried to execute Wasm on FPGAs.].
 We call this virtualized environment the *host environment* (used by the specification) or the *WebAssembly runtime* (used by most technical documentation).

-#figure(
-    table(columns: (auto,),
+#figure(table(columns: (auto, auto),
-        [WebAssembly code],
+        [WebAssembly code], table.cell(stroke: none, []),
-        [WebAssembly runtime],
+        [WebAssembly runtime], table.cell(rowspan: 7, rotate(-90deg, reflow: true)[Wasm runtime environment]),
         [Problem-oriented language level],
         [Assembly language level],
         [Operating system machine level],
-        [Instrucion set architecture level],
+        [Instruction set architecture level],
         [Microarchitecture level],
-        [Digial logic level],
+        [Digital logic level],
     ),
-    caption: [#todo[This figure needs annotations for compilation/interpretation and level numbers].
+    caption: [#todo[This figure still needs some improvements].
 A multilevel computer system running Wasm code.
-Inspired by Figure 1-2 in @tanenbaum-structured]
+Based on Figure 1-2 in @tanenbaum-structured],
+    kind: image,
-) <my_figure>
+) <multi-level-wasm>

-#todo[Descripe Wasm in a multilevel computer system with a figure and give examples for levels]
+// Multi-level computer and the wasm environment
+If one considers a system running Wasm code as a multi-level computer system, the Wasm runtime can be modeled as a separate layer.
+@multi-level-wasm shows a multi-level computer system based on Tanenbaum's definition @tanenbaum-structured.
+Here each level is executed by logic implemented in the next lower level either through compilation or interpretation.
+The digital logic level itself only exists in the form of individual gates, consisting of transistors@tanenbaum-structured and tracks on the processors' chip.
+This level runs the next microarchitecture and ISA levels, which are also often implemented directly in hardware@tanenbaum-structured.
+The ISA level then provides a fixed set of instructions for higher levels to use.
+Operating systems build on top of this and provide another level for user space programs, which exist on the assembly language level.
+Then there are problem-oriented languages such as C, C++ or Rust, which are specifically made for humans to write code in@tanenbaum-structured.
-// In a multilevel computer system the Wasm runtime, which is written in a level
+One program written in a problem-oriented language is the Wasm runtime, which itself is a layer here.
-// The task of the Wasm runtime is to translate the Wasm code given to it into machine-specific ISA either through interpretation or compilation.
+Its task it to interpret or (JIT-)compile higher-level Wasm code to lower-level problem-oriented or even the assembly language level.
+However for this work all layers starting with the Wasm runtime level until the digital logic level can be seen as a single hardware specific layer called the _Wasm runtime environment_.

 // Wasm is very simple
 WebAssembly code can be written by hand, just as one could write traditional ISA instructions (think of writing x86 machine code) by hand.
 Even though it is possible, it would not be efficient to write useful software systems in Wasm because the language is too simple.
-For example it provides only a handful of types#footnote[Signed/unsigned integers, floating point numbers, a 128-bit vectorized number and references to functions/ host objects].
+For example it provides only a handful of types: Signed/unsigned integers, floating point numbers, a 128-bit vectorized number and references to functions/ host objects.

 // Wasm is a compilation target
 WebAssembly also does not provide any way to specify memory layouts as it can be done in higher-level languages with structs, classes, records, etc.
 Instead it provides most basic features and instructions, which exist on almost all modern computer architectures like integer and floating point arithmetic, memory operations or simple control flow constructs.
-This is by design, as WebAssembly is mor of a compilation target for higher level languages@spec.
+This is by design, as WebAssembly is more of a compilation target for higher level languages@spec.
-Those higher level languages can then build upon Wasms basic types and instructions and implement their own abstractions like memory layouts or control flow constructs on top.
+Those higher level languages can then build upon Wasm's basic types and instructions and implement their own abstractions like memory layouts or control flow constructs on top.
 This is analogous to the non-virtual ISA machine code in a conventional computer, which also acts as a compilation target for most low-level languages such as Assembly, C, or Rust.
-Most of these compiled languages like C, C++, Rust, Zig or even Haskell can be compiled to WebAssembly moderatly easily nowadays#footnote[#todo[provide examples for compilers that can target Wasm]].
+Most of these compiled languages like C, C++, Rust, Zig or even Haskell can be compiled to WebAssembly moderately easily nowadays#footnote[#todo[provide examples for compilers that can target Wasm]].
-// However most compilers are still being actively worked on and improved over time.
+However most compilers are still being actively worked on and improved over time.

-=== Execution model
-This section presents the Wasm execution model and lifecycle of a Wasm module.
+=== Execution model and lifecycle
+#figure(
+    image("../images/wasm_execution.svg"),
+    caption: [

-#figure(image("../images/wasm_execution.svg"), caption: [Flowchart for the creation and execution of a Wasm module from a higher-level language]) <fig:wasm-execution-model>
+        Flowchart for the creation and execution of a Wasm module from a higher-level language
+        #todo[This figure is still too compilated]
+        // Show 2 variants?: Wasm Runtime as CLI or library ]
+) <fig:wasm-execution-model>

-@fig:wasm-execution-model shows the different stages a Wasm module goes through.
+@fig:wasm-execution-model shows the different stages a Wasm module goes through in its lifecycle.
 // Source code
-The lifetime of a Wasm program starts with a developer writing source code.
+Its lifecycle starts with a developer writing source code.
 This source code can be written in an arbitrary programming language such as C, C++ or Rust.
+These languages are often used because they have compilers that support Wasm.
 // Compiler
+The compiler then compiles this source code to a _Wasm module_.
-Then a compiler for that specific programming language creates a Wasm module.
+This step requires a compiler that support Wasm as a compilation target.
-Compiling to Wasm requires explicit support from the chosen compiler.
-// LLVM makes things easy and enables a lot of compilers to easily compile to Wasm
+// LLVM makes things easy
-- LLVM is used for a lot of projects
-- What exactly is LLVM
-- Example projects using LLVM
+Many modern compilers such as `clang` or `rustc` use the LLVM project for optimization and code generation.
+These compilers compile source code to LLVM's intermediate representation (LLVM IR) and pass this to LLVM.
+LLVM can then perform optimizations and compile this IR to any compilation target, which can be selected by choosing a LLVM backend.
+One such LLVM backend targets Wasm.
+This way the Wasm-specific compiler logic can be implemented once within LLVM, and any compiler using LLVM can then target Wasm with minimal additional effort.

 // *.wasm file
-This Wasm module is fully self-contained in one singular `.wasm` file.
+The compiled Wasm module exists in the form of a `.wasm` file.
+It is fully self-contained and unlike binaries it cannot depend on any dynamic libraries at runtime.
-It consists of different sections, that contain functions with their instructions, data segments, import- and export definition, etc.
+It consists of different ordered sections, each with their own purpose: Some example sections contain function signatures, data segments, import- and export definition or actual Wasm instructions for each function.
-// TODO more details about sections
+// TODO more details about sections?

 // Runtime environment
-The previously generted Wasm module can then be transferred to any target device or platform.
+The previously generated Wasm module can then be transferred to any target device or platform providing a Wasm runtime.
-In @fig:wasm-execution-model this device/platform is called the _runtime environment_.
 // Wasm runtime
-This runtime environment requires a Wasm runtime to be present.
+That specific Wasm runtime is hardware-specific and not portable, unlike the Wasm module.
-The Wasm runtime is able to parse the Wasm module file, instantiate a _Wasm instance_ from it and provide an Application Programming Interface (API) for interaction with the Wasm instance.
+The Wasm runtime is able to parse the received Wasm module file, instantiate a _Wasm instance_ from it and provide an Application Programming Interface (API) for interaction with the Wasm instance.
 APIs can differ from one Wasm runtime to another.
-Some runtimes exist as standalone programs that can run Wasm modules comparable to how native binaries can be executes.
+Some runtimes exist as standalone programs that can run Wasm modules comparable to how native binaries can be executed.
 Others are in the form of libraries, that can only be used from a host application to embed a Wasm runtime into them.
-// TODO name all important common interfaces for Wasm runtime libraries These Wasm runtime libraries often provide common operations to the host application like calling Wasm functions, reading and writing operations for Wasm memories, linking mechanisms between Wasm modules, exposing host-defined functions for Wasm instances to call, etc.
+// Wasm runtime library interfacing
+These Wasm runtime libraries often provide common operations to the host application like calling Wasm functions, reading and writing operations for Wasm memories, linking mechanisms between Wasm modules, exposing host-defined functions for Wasm instances to call, etc.

-// Example environment: web
+// TODO name all important common interfaces for Wasm runtime libraries

+// Web (example)
 In a web context a server might provide this Wasm module to the client's browser, which contains a Wasm runtime#footnote[Most modern browsers come with a Wasm runtime: See #link("https://caniuse.com/wasm") for detailed information.]
-// Example environment: distributed nodes
+// Distributed computing (example)
 For distributed computing this Wasm module could be distributed among multiple different nodes regardless of their architectures#footnote[This assumes that a Wasm runtime is available for those specific architectures.
 However here the system administrator could opt for different Wasm runtimes specifically tailored to each system.
 For example one might use an interpreter to avoid compilation complexity for compilers and JIT-compilation only on embedded devices.].
 Those nodes could then perform heavy computations and split work between each other by communicating through conventional methods like HTTP.